 go C# to Go: a beginner's journey (part 2) I'm back on the Go trail, and I have two options for what to do next: 1.
 Improve my existing code with better knowledge of the IO libraries.
 2. Port across some more Transrender functionality.

 go C# to Go: a beginner's journey How do you learn a new language?
 Books, practice and a decent chunk of pair programming with someone who knows what they're doing, if available.
-Those are my favoured options, and when it comes to practice there's nothing like converting an existing piece of code from another language to get
+Those are my favoured options, and when it comes to practice there's nothing like converting an existing piece of code from

 agile Servant Leader, Helicopter Parent Why is developing software so slow now?
 Provocative statement, so let's unpick.
 Maybe I'm getting more impatient as I get older, but the pace of modern software development feels glacial.
-Honestly, why do simple app features or new API endpoints swallow half a team for three or four weeks at
+Honestly, why do simple app features or new API endpoints swallow half a team for three

-teams Mentoring, not hiring: The Reality Semi-anonymous Internet idiots like me love telling you all these things you should be doing about team structure, organisational approach and Really Exciting Technology but we're often a bit light on what happens when you actually do these things, and your self organising consensus driven team hits the switch for
+teams Mentoring, not hiring: The Reality Semi-anonymous Internet idiots like me love telling you all these things you should be doing about team structure, organisational approach and Really Exciting Technology but we're often a bit light on what happens when you actually do these things, and your self organising consensus driven team hits the

 agile Methodology?
 What Methodology?
 I think I'm getting kind of post-methodology in my thinking.
 I don't really care what it is or what it's called, but I do care that it facilitates three critical things